learn-the-web/topics/css-animations-effects/index.md

 One really trendy effect that many websites have been using is parallax: when certain elements on the screen move at different speeds than other elements.

-*I recommend using this effect sparingly—as will all effects.*
+*I recommend using this effect sparingly—as with all effects.*

 Often this effect is created using Javascript—and Javascript does have the benefit of more control.
 But we can actually create the effect using just CSS in modern browsers.